A Guide To Buying Gold Jewellery As An Investment

 When compared to other popular long-term investments, gold has long been considered a reliable option.
 There are many reasons for this, but primarily because the price of gold rarely decreases and is known to increase in times of economic hardship — unlike most other investments.
 Because of this, investors often include gold in their portfolios, utilising this precious metal as a hedge against inflation.

-The price of gold increased during the 2008 financial crisis, and it is currently the case during 2020’s global pandemic.
-Even since January 2020, the average price of gold has increased from around £37/g to around £47/g.
+The price of gold increased during the 2008 financial crisis, and this was a similar case during 2020’s global pandemic.
+From January 2020, the average price of gold has increased from around £37/g to around £47/g.

 The minimum buy-in for gold jewellery is also significantly lower than if you were to buy other reliable long-term investments such as real estate.
 For example, the minimum buy-in for real estate is usually around £75,000, whereas you could buy a solid gold ring for as little as £250.